llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/pro-bounds-avoid-unchecked-container-accesses.rst

 .. option:: SubscriptExcludeClasses

     Semicolon-delimited list of class names that should additionally be excluded from this check.
-By default empty.
+The default is an empty string.

 .. option:: SubscriptFixMode